-Prospective Utilization Review (Prior Approval).
+• Prospective Utilization Review (Prior Approval).
 We review selected elective inpatient admissions, surgical day care, outpatient/ambulatory procedures, and Medical Drugs prior to the provision of such services to determine whether proposed services meet Medical Necessity Guidelines for coverage.
 Prospective utilization review determinations will be made within two working days of obtaining all necessary information.
 In the case of a determination to approve an admission, procedure or service, we will give notice via the HPHC provider portal within 24 hours of the decision and will send written confirmation to you and the provider within two working days.
-In the case of a determination to deny or reduce benefits ("an adverse determination"), we will notify the provider rendering the service by telephone within 24 hours of the decision and will send a written or electronic confirmation of the telephone notification to you and the provider within one working day thereafter.
+In the case of a determination to deny or reduce benefits ("an adverse determination"), we will notify the provider rendering the service by telephone within 24 hours of the decision and will send a written or electronic confirmation of the telephone notification to you and the provider within one working days of the decision and will send a written or electronic confirmation of the telephone notification to you and the provider within days of the decision and will send a written or electronic confirmation of the telephone notification to you and the provider within one working day thereafter.

 Please Note: Prior Approval is not required to obtain substance use disorder treatment from a Plan Provider.
 In addition, when services are obtained from a Plan Provider, the Plan will not deny coverage for the first 14 days of (1) Acute Treatment Services or (2) Clinical Stabilization Services for the treatment of substance use disorder so long as the Plan receives notice from the Plan Provider within 48 hours of admission.
-The terms "Acute Treatment Services" and "Clinical Stabilization Services" are defined in the Glossary at Section II of this Benefit Handbook.
+The terms "Acute Treatment Services" and "Clinical Stabilization Services" are defined in the Glossary at section II of this Benefit Handbook.

-Concurrent Utilization Review.
+• Concurrent Utilization Review.
 We review ongoing admissions for selected services at hospitals, including acute care hospitals, rehabilitation hospitals, skilled nursing facilities, skilled home health providers and behavioral health and substance use disorder treatment facilities to assure that the services being provided meet Medical Necessity Guidelines for coverage.
 Concurrent review decisions will be made within one working day of obtaining all necessary information.
 In the case of either a determination to approve additional services or an adverse determination, we will notify the provider rendering the service by telephone within 24 hours of the decision.
 We will send a written or electronic confirmation of the telephone notification to you and the provider within one working day.
 In the case of ongoing services, coverage will be continued without liability to you until you have been notified of an adverse determination.